Measuring and mitigating overreliance to build human-compatible AI: Measuring overreliance on LLMs

 \paragraph{Employ additional measures to holistically understand reliance.} While adopting and adapting commonly used behavioral measures of reliance (e.g., agreement) and engaging with historical research on reliance will remain critical, employing additional measures is necessary to gain complementary in-depth insights to specific human-LLM interaction contexts.
-For example, when studying reliance on LLMs in information-seeking contexts, additional tracking of users’ source clicking behavior and follow-up questions can provide deeper insights into when and how much users rely on LLMs and what factors shape their reliance~\cite{kim2024m,kim2025fostering}.
-Other common additional measures include users’ self-reported confidence in their final answer and evaluation of AI outputs: increased confidence may indicate increased reliance, and this may be miscalibrated \citep{vodrahalli2022uncalibrated}.
-Additionally, increased overreliance may lead to less learning and enjoyment of the task, which can also be measured ~\citep{glikson2020human}.
+For example, when studying reliance on LLMs in information-seeking contexts, additional tracking of users' source clicking behavior and follow-up questions can provide deeper insights into when and how much users rely on LLMs and what factors shape their reliance~\cite{kim2024m,kim2025fostering}.
+Low verification behavior despite high reliance may signal overreliance even when traditional metrics suggest appropriate use.
+Other common additional measures include users' self-reported confidence in their final answer and evaluation of AI outputs: increased confidence may indicate increased reliance, and this may be miscalibrated \citep{vodrahalli2022uncalibrated}.
+Additionally, increased overreliance may lead to less learning and enjoyment of the task, which can also be measured~\citep{glikson2020human}.
 For affective use or personal advice applications of LLM, surveys and behavioral measures of user well-being, such as self-reported mood surveys, stress or anxiety scales, and behavioral indicators of decision satisfaction, can also be employed \citep{cao2022understanding}.